nightscout/trio-docs/docs/EN/settings/configuration/preferences/Open-iAPS.md

 We want to highlight a very important risk before you get started.

-For safety, always assume a previous remote carb/bolus was delivered whether it shows in Nightscout Open-iAPS.
+For safety, always assume a previous remote carb/bolus was delivered whether it shows in Nightscout Trio.

 **For Example:**